 An identifiable brand simplifies brand recognition, while personalization based on interests and shopping history makes consumers more likely to interact with branded content across channels.

 While omnichannel and multi-channel are both concepts based on the idea of engaging consumers across multiple platforms, they are not interchangeable.
 Multichannel looks at the specific channel and how the transaction will be completed there.
-Omnichannel takes into account that the customer journey may span multiple channels - and looks at how to create the best experience as consumers move between them.
+Alternatively, omnichannel takes into account that the customer journey may span multiple channels - and looks at how to create the best experience as consumers move between them.
 Each interaction is a touchpoint on a path, leading to a conversion.
+Let’s take a deeper look at the differences between the two:

 The Benefits of Using an Omnichannel Approach